Central values of additive twists of cuspidal $L$-functions: Central values of additive twists

 \subsection{Normal distribution}

 In this section we will show that the central values

 with a suitable normalization are normally distributed when ordered by the size of $c(r)$.
 This is done by determining all asymptotic moments and then appealing to a classical result of Fréchet and Shohat \cite[Theorem B on p.
-17]{Serf} known as the {\it methods of moments}.\\ To evaluate the asymptotic moments, we firstly apply Theorem \ref{approxthm} of the appendix to the Dirichlet series $D^{m,n}(f,s)$.
+17]{Serf} known as the {\it methods of moments}.

+To evaluate the asymptotic moments, we firstly apply a contour integration argument to the Dirichlet series $D^{m,n}(f,s)$.
 This allows us to prove the following theorem. \begin{thm} Let $f\in S_k(\Gamma)$ be a cusp form of even weight $k$ and let $m,n$ be non-negative integers.
 Then we have

 Let $n$ be a non-negative integer.
 Then we have

 where $s_1\in \mathcal{P}$ corresponds to the smallest positive eigenvalue of $\Delta$ as in (\ref{P}) (here $s_1=1/2$ if $\mathcal{P}=\{1\}$) and $P_n$ is a polynomial of degree $n$ with leading coefficient